 A light taste with a refreshing and clean acidic flavor.
 Perfect with both Japanese and Western cuisine.

 Take a tour of a sake brewery: Takashimizu

 At Takashimizu’s head office brewery, you can observe the sake brewing process from December through February, which is when their sake is brewed.
 Senshu Brewery, Sennin Brewery, storage warehouse, and bottling plant are located at the head office site, so the entire process, takes place here.

 *Please contact us as we may not be able to accommodate you due to circumstances related to the brewing operation or facilities.

 Sake Brewing Center “Sennin Brewery”

-*In the winter, you can see how sake is made from the observation window on the second floor.
+*In winter, you can see how sake is made from the observation windows on the second floor.

 Rest and Relaxation Space

 A video detailing the history of sake brewing at Takashimizu is available.
 There is also an English version of a video that explains sake brewing.
-There is also an area for sampling Takashimizu’s vaunted local sake brands.
+There is also an area for tasting Takashimizu’s proud local sake brands.